IanL7/connect453/README.md

 # Connect453
+*Capstone project for ECE 453 at UW Madison - 2023*

-Connect453 is a machine that accepts a standard Connect 4 game board, and allows for remote play from a laptop (Over BLE) for one of the players.
+Connect453 is a machine that accepts a standard Connect 4 game board, and allows for remote play from a laptop (Over BLE) for one of the two players.

-This repository contains the software written for the project, as well as Altium Designer files for the two main boards designed for the project.
+This repository contains the software and hardware designed for the project.

-**Software frameworks used:**
+## Team members and roles
+- Ian Lodes
+    - Software for the microcontroller board (game logic and BLE integration)
+    - Hardware design of the microcontroller board and the relay board
+    - Contribution to the UI (BLE integration and testing)
+- Christian VanIten
+    - Software for the microcontroller board (I2C communication with the light sensor board)
+    - Hardware design of the light sensor board
+    - Fabrication of the machine front panel and game piece dropper
+- Billy Begos
+    - Software for the Rasberry Pi (image capture and UART communication)
+    - Software for the UI
+- Avery Dolinsek
+    - Hardware design of the motor driver board
+    - Construction of the machine frame base

+## Software frameworks used
 - FreeRTOS
 - [Infineon 'bless' BLE stack](https://github.com/Infineon/bless)
 - [Infineon HAL](https://github.com/Infineon/mtb-hal-cat1)